C. T. Wilson

-C. T. Wilson (born February 20, 1972) is an American politician and attorney who has represented District 28 in the Maryland House of Delegates since 2011.
+C. T. Wilson (born February 20, 1972) is an American politician, military veteran, attorney and former prosecutor who has served as a member of the Maryland House of Delegates representing the 28th district since 2011.
+He is a member of the Democratic Party.

 Background

 Wilson was born in Missouri.
 An orphan, he lived in several foster homes as a child.
 Wilson has stated he was sexually abused and repeatedly raped by his adoptive father, Tom Wilson, while in foster care from the ages of 9 to 15.

-He graduated from Freeburg Community High School in Freeburg, Illinois.
+Wilson graduated from Freeburg Community High School in Freeburg, Illinois.
 After high school, at 18, he enlisted as a combat soldier in the U.S. Army from 1990 to 1997.
-He served in the Persian Gulf and Bosnia Herzegovina in both combat and medical units.
+He served in the Persian Gulf and Bosnia and Herzegovina in both combat and medical units.
 Wilson later graduated cum laude from Upper Iowa University with a B.A. in psychology.
 He then went on to the Howard University School of Law where he earned a J.D. in 2003, and was admitted to Maryland Bar.
 After graduating, he helped organize the Community Prosecution Unit of the Prince George's County State's Attorney's Office.